gbradley/dbdiff/readme.md

 If you need more control over equality, you can define comparator functions.
 These allow you to perform further equality checks on the data that DBDiff returns.

 For example, let's say your data sometimes contains leading or trailing whitespace, due to manual data entry.
-To prevent DBDiff from reporting this, start by defining a function which accepts two values, returning `true` if they are to be considered equal:
+To prevent DBDiff from reporting this, define a function which accepts two values, returning `true` if they are to be considered equal:

 	$ignore_whitespace = function($a, $b) {
 		return trim($a) === trim($b);
 	};

-You can now pass this function to the `usingComparators()` method, specifying which columns should use the comparator:
+You can now call the `usingComparators()` method, specifying which columns should use the comparator:

 	$diff->usingComparators([
 		'name' => $ignore_whitespace